flcdrg/azure-pipelines-cypress/README.md

-# azure-pipelines-cypress
-Demo of Cypress unit tests with Azure Pipelines
+# Demo of Cypress unit tests with Azure Pipelines

+## Packages

+Using `pnpm` package manager.

+Configured with corepack.
+Run `corepack up` to upgrade `pnpm`